Kinetic theory of non-thermal fixed points in a Bose gas: Introduction

 Here we outline a kinetic theory of non-thermal fixed points, for the example of a dilute Bose gas, partially reviewing results obtained earlier \cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2010ez,Orioli:2015dxa,Berges:2015kfa}, thereby extending, complementing, generalizing and straightening them out.
 We discuss the distinction between the approach to a non-thermal fixed point and a wave-turbulent evolution on the basis of conservation laws, using ideas presented in \cite{Svistunov1991a}, and we derive the scaling properties for these different scenarios.
 We find simple analytical forms for the universal many-body scattering-matrix elements entering the kinetic equations at the non-thermal fixed point.
 To confirm our predictions we perform numerical evaluations.
 As a side result we obtain a possible finite-size interpretation of wave-turbulent momentum scaling recently measured in a turbulent Bose gas \cite{Navon2016a.Nature.539.72}.

-In the remainder of this introductory section we set up the particular problem of Bose (quasi) condensation dynamics after a quench as an example for the approach to a non-thermal fixed point.
-We give an overview of the central characteristics of the possible dynamics and summarize our main results.
+We have written the paper in a way which allows the reader to consider only that part which is of interest to her or him.
+The remainder of this introductory section gives an overview of the entire theory, the key questions and situations considered and the key results provided by the theory.
 Readers interested in the details of the derivations are referred to the following sections and the appendices, an overview of which is given at the end of this introductory section.